open-ephys/onix-bonsai-onix1-docs/articles/getting-started/visualize-data.md

 title: Visualize Data
 ---

-Bonsai includes default visualizers that can be used to display data.
-Visualizers can be opened by double-clicking a node while the workflow is running.
+Bonsai includes default ["type visualizers"](https://bonsai-rx.org/docs/articles/editor.html?#type-visualizers) that open as individual windows when double-clicking a data node to display data produced by an operator while the workflow is running.

-Not all operators have visualizers, because the operator data output type has to be compatible with Bonsai's default visualizers.
-Data frames from OpenEphys.Onix1, for example, aren't compatible with Bonsai's default visualizers, but its members are.
+Not all nodes have type visualizers, because the operator data output type has to be compatible with Bonsai's default visualizers.
+Data frames from OpenEphys.Onix1, for example, aren't compatible with Bonsai's default type visualizers, but its data members are.

-Some visualizers are available as Bonsai operators and can be found in the `Bonsai.Design.Visualizers` package, which can be installed in the Bonsai package manager.
-These operators must be placed in the workflow and be linked to a data operator.
-The visualizer can be opened by double-clicking this visualizer node instead of the preceding data node.
+Other visualizers are available as standalone operators and can be found in the `Bonsai.Design.Visualizers` package, which can be installed in the Bonsai package manager.
+These visualizer operators must be placed in the workflow, linked to a data operator.
+The visualizer can be opened by double-clicking the visualizer node instead of the preceding data node.

 ## Selecting operator data members for visualization